Maintaining Bone Health After Menopause: Type II Collagen's Role

 Type II collagen, such as Kolla2®, can be a game-changer for post-menopausal women looking to support their bone and joint health.
 As we’ve mentioned, Type II collagen is essential for maintaining the health of cartilage, the tissue that cushions your joints.
 By keeping cartilage strong and flexible, it can reduce joint stiffness and discomfort, which many women experience after menopause.

 One of the key benefits of Type II collagen is its potential to reduce inflammation in your joints.
 Inflammation often worsens joint issues and makes it harder to stay active.
 By supporting joint function and helping ease inflammation, Type II collagen can improve mobility and comfort, making it easier for you to stay active and healthy as you age.
+Additionally, the undenatured form of type II collagen can modulate the immune response which can prevent the body from attacking its own cartilage in autoimmune conditions like rheumatoid arthritis.

 Type II collagen also plays a role in promoting stronger bones.
 It helps preserve the cartilage around your joints, and since bones and joints work together, healthier cartilage means better support for your bones.
 There’s also growing evidence suggesting that Type II collagen may slow bone loss, particularly in women post-menopause.
 In one study, women taking collagen supplements showed improvements in joint health and a reduction in bone loss over time, which is encouraging for anyone looking to protect their bones long-term.